-A server that wishes to redistribute load can do so using alternative services [I-D.ietf-httpbis-alt-svc].
-Alternative services allows for redistribution of load whilst maintaining the same URIs for various resources.
-User agents can ensure a graceful transition by using the GOAWAY frame once it has established a replacement connection.
+A server that wishes to redistribute load can do so using HTTP alternative services [RFC7838].
+HTTP alternative services allows for redistribution of load while maintaining the same URIs for various resources.
+A user agent can ensure a graceful transition by using the GOAWAY frame once it has established a replacement connection.

-8.2.
+7.2.
 Push Message Expiration

 Storage of push messages based on the TTL header field comprises a potentially significant amount of storage for a push service.
 A push service is not obligated to store messages indefinitely.
-A push service is able to indicate how long it intends to retain a message to an application server using the TTL header field (see Section 6.2).
+A push service is able to indicate how long it intends to retain a message to an application server using the TTL header field (Section 5.2).